igor-urdenko/c2ro/README.md

 that allows Graph creation storing in and retrieving from Mongo DB instance.

 ## REST service endpoints
-The Graph service provide following endpoints:
+The Graph service is implemented as Spring Boot application and provides the following end points:
 1. Store Graph: `/graphs/` -- accepts `POST` requests that expects a request body with Graph structure in JSON format.
 The end point returns the generated ID of the Graph stored in DB.